 Turn to these foods and beverages to help you deflate:

-- Diuretics like celery, parsley, romaine lettuce, pineapple, grapes, beets, melons, cucumbers and asparagus
+4. Diuretics like celery, parsley, romaine lettuce, pineapple, grapes, beets, melons, cucumbers, and asparagus

-- Potassium-rich foods like peas, sweet potatoes, winter squash, kiwi and bananas
+5. Potassium-rich foods like peas, sweet potatoes, winter squash, kiwi, and bananas

 Morning

-Infused water: Infusing your H2O with fruits, veggies and herbs will encourage you to drink more.
-Fill a pitcher in the morning, and you’re all set.
+Infused water: Infusing your H2O with fruits, veggies, and herbs will encourage you to drink more.
+Fill a pitcher in the morning, and you're all set for the day.

 Healthy Apple-Cinnamon Chia Seed Pudding: Green apples help regulate your gut, while chia and cinnamon are anti-inflammatory.

-Tropical Watermelon, Pineapple and Mango Smoothie: Pineapple is also anti-inflammatory and helps beat bloating, and coconut water includes potassium.
+Bloat-Busting Pineapple Smoothie: Pineapple is also anti-inflammatory (as are all of these fruits) and helps beat bloating, and coconut water includes potassium.

 Afternoon

-Liver + Gallbladder Flush Juice: Celery, lemon and dandelion greens will provide a ton of antioxidants and anti-inflammatory nutrients, and will help you to rehydrate.
+Antioxidant Punch Juice: Celery, lemon, and dandelion greens will provide a ton of antioxidants and anti-inflammatory nutrients and help you rehydrate.
 Omit the lemon if the acid will upset your stomach more.

 Creamy Vegan Butternut Squash Soup: This vegan soup is filling but won’t leave you feeling even more bloated.
 Add some rice crackers and steamed/roasted beets or carrots on the side if you like.